ekolik/-Python-Distribution_of_craters_on_Mars/Data_analysis.md

 Therefore, the number of layers **does** influence the relationship between the diameter and depth of a crater: the more layers are in a crater, the more pronounced the linear relationship is.

+The exploration of this topic is continued in the [Regression Modeling](https://github.com/ekolik/-Python-Distribution_of_craters_on_Mars/blob/master/Regression_modeling.md) section.